 Culinary

 Welcome to CNMI’s Culinary page, where we offer engaging, hands-on learning opportunities to elevate your culinary skills and transform your events.
-Choose from courses like our Foundational Baking, Intermediate Baking, and Viva Vino Wine Bootcamps.You can also explore our Corporate Culinary Experiences to take your team-building or client engagement to the next level.
+Choose from courses like our Certificate in Chocolate Tasting, Intermediate Baking, Foundational Baking, and Viva Vino Wine Bootcamps.You can also explore our Corporate Culinary Experiences to take your team-building or client engagement to the next level.

 Registration and Funding